 Start with the rooms you use the most: the bedrooms, the kitchen, and the living room.
 What do you like about these rooms?
-Sheran James and Joanne Eckstut, authors of Room Redux: The Home Decorator's Workbook (Chronicle Books, 1999), says that it's helpful to imagine which room you would save if a tidal wave rolled over your home.
-That room, they say, is your haven.
-The furnishings here are the building blocks for decorating the rest of your home.
+Sheran James and Joanne Eckstut, authors of Room Redux: The Home Decorator’s Workbook (Chronicle Books), says that it’s helpful to imagine which room you would save if a tidal wave rolled over your home.
+That room is your haven; the furnishings here are the building blocks for decorating the rest of your home.

-Creating a floor plan can help you visualize each room's deficits and assets.
-Here, Parikh offers a "low-tech" decorator's trick: take progressive photographs of each room, then tape them together to create a panorama.
-Photocopy the collage then, using a magic marker, mark up the walls, doorways, and furniture.
+Creating a floor plan can help you visualize each room’s deficits and assets.
+Here, Parikh offers a “low-tech” decorator’s trick: take progressive photographs of each room, then tape them together to create a panorama.
+Scan and print or photocopy the collage then, using a magic marker, mark up the walls, doorways, and furniture.
 Presto!
 Instant floor plan.
 Make a few copies and use one as a template, so you can cut out your furniture.
-Now you can experiment with different arrangements without working up a sweat or upsetting the cat and dog.
+Now you can experiment with different arrangements without working up a sweat or upsetting your pets and children.

 Make a list If less isn’t enough, you’ll want to make a list of what you need to fill things out.
 But take the time to do a little research first.
 Read every home decor magazine you can get your hands on and start keeping a picture file of things you like: sofas, chairs, tableware, curtains, etc. Educate yourself by hitting the high-end furniture stores.
 You don’t have to buy at this stage, although one beautiful piece of furniture is often all you need to turn your living room or bedroom around.
 If the budget’s tight, check out flea markets, antique stores, and neighborhood garage sales.
 Take a Polaroid camera with you on your field trips, so you have a visual reference of what you like for your files.
 (Write store names, prices, dimensions, and other info on the back of the Polaroid.)